Faculty & Staff

 Oscar Muñoz

-Mr. Muñoz is a 12th year teacher with a BSEd in Physical Education from Northern Illinois University and a Masters degree in learning and technology from Wester Governors University.
+Mr. Muñoz is a 13th year teacher with a BSEd in Physical Education from Northern Illinois University, and a Masters degree in Learning & Technology from Western Governors University.
 He is certified in grades K-12.
 Staying very active in his free time doing anything that is challenging.
 He has completed two ironman triathlons and has competed in over 130 different races.
 He prioritizes health and fitness and tries to lead his students by example.
 Mr. Muñoz also has a Spanish bilingual endorsement and is a certified personal trainer.
 He loves the outdoors, photography, and any activity that provides an adrenaline rush.

 James Salazar